-NOTE: If you are a lawful permanent resident of the United States, and you are the spouse of a U.S. citizen, and your U.S. citizen spouse is regularly engaged in specified employment abroad (Section 319(b) of the Immigration and Nationality Act), and you were authorized to accompany and reside with your spouse abroad, you do not qualify to naturalize overseas and must be present in the U.S. at the time of interview and naturalization.
+NOTE: If you are a lawful permanent resident of the United States, and you are the spouse of a U.S. citizen, and your U.S. citizen spouse is regularly engaged in specified employment abroad (Section 319(b) of the INA), and you were authorized to accompany and reside with your spouse abroad, you do not qualify to naturalize overseas and must be present in the United States at the time of interview and naturalization.
 Therefore, type or print the name of the USCIS Field Office where you would like to have your naturalization interview.
-Visit the USCIS Web site at www.uscis.gov to find a USCIS Field Office.
+Visit the USCIS website at www.uscis.gov/about-us/find-uscis-office/field-offices to find a USCIS Field Office.